hemantvardani/AcessGoogleSheetFromWeb/README.md

 # Links->
           Github Repo: https://github.com/hemantvardani/AcessGoogleSheetFromWeb
           Live Link: https://extraordinary-croquembouche-03e4b2.netlify.app/
-          Google Sheet : https://sheet.best/api/sheets/3c5fd47a-1f63-4e5b-89cd-d9e7ea8d809a (Link is editable , so that you can yourself make change in sheet and see effect on WebApp , and vice versa)
+          Google Sheet : https://sheet.best/api/sheets/3c5fd47a-1f63-4e5b-89cd-d9e7ea8d809a (Link is editable , so that you can make change in the sheet and see the effect on WebApp, and vice versa)

-# Note:   Editable Link of google sheet is delegrately not been hidden so you can make change.
+# Note:   Editable Link of Google sheet is deliberately not been hidden so you can make changes.